Border Security Force: Bangladesh border killings

 In July 2009 Channel 4 News reported that apparently "hundreds" of Bangladeshis and Indians are indiscriminately killed by the BSF along the Indo-Bangladeshi Barrier.
 The BSF claims that the barrier's main purpose is to check illegal immigration to India, and prevent cross-border terrorism from Islamists.

 Bangladeshi media accused the BSF of abducting 5 Bangladeshi children, aged between 8 and 15, from the Haripur Upazila in Thakurgaon District of Bangladesh, in 2010.
 The children were setting fishing nets near the border.

 In 2010, Human Rights Watch (HRW) issued an 81-page report which alleged "over 900 of abuses by the BSF" in the first decade of the 21st century.
 The report was compiled from interviews with victims of BSF shootings, witnesses and members of the BSF and its Bangladeshi counterpart.
 According to HRW, while most of them were killed when they crossed into Indian territory for indulging in cattle raiding or other smuggling activities.

 In February 2012, the BSF website was hacked by Bangladeshi hackers in retaliation.
 The hackers later shared the news in the internet and also in the other social sites where they claimed to have defaced the sites asking the BSF to stop killing Bangladeshis at border.
 The site became normal sometime on 15 February 2012.

+Martyr Status

+Over the past 20 years, ie from 2010, the Border Security Force (BSF) has experienced significant casualties in the line of duty, primarily due to cross-border firing incidents along the Line of Control (LoC).
+For instance, in 2018, the BSF reported 11 personnel killed in such incidents, marking the highest casualty figure for the border force in a year in the last eight years.

+Additionally, between January 2015 and September 2016, a total of 774 BSF personnel died, with 25 deaths attributed to battle casualties.
+The remaining fatalities were due to various causes, including diseases, especially from mental illness.

+Despite their service akin to the Indian Armed Forces, the Government of India does not officially recognize BSF and paramilitary personnel as martyrs, a stance that has been a subject of ongoing debate and concern within the force and among the public.